amsichani/Digital-Scholarly-EditionsGR-workshop/program.md

 4.TEI named entities (names, people, dates, places)

-5.Transcribing and encoding primary sources.
-Editorial interventions & facsimiles
+5.Transcribing editorial interventions and encoding of primary sources

+6.Single source - multitude of outputs: Transforming your TEI texts

+7.Working with facsimiles: Document analysis & Handwritten Text Recognition (READ, Transkribus)

+8.How to get a digital scholarly edition off the ground : data acquisition, standards, best practices,documentation, skills, tools, workflow, milestones, open access and reuse, community and collaboration, audiences, engagement

-6.How to make a TEI schema.
+9.What is, Why  and How to make a TEI schema (ODD).
 TEI customization in theory and practice

-7.Transforming & publishing your TEI texts

-8.An introduction to XSLT, XPath, XQuery & CSS
+10.Multi-file transform and query: An introduction to eXist, xPath, XQuery

-9.Working with facsimiles: Document analysis & Handwritten Text Recognition (READ, Transkribus)
+11.TEI - eXist clinic: Individual project advice / showcase with public discussion

+12.Keynote

-10.Putting it all together.
-How to create a digital scholarly edition using eXist-db
+13.Putting it all together.
+How to create a digital scholarly edition: TEI Publisher in eXist-db II

 ### Στο σεμινάριο διδάσκουν οι: